 Our Build Your Library Instagram page regularly posts pictures and insider info about projects I’m currently working on or what I’m doing with my kids.

 Although not 100% exclusively Build Your Library related, our Arrrgh Schooling YouTube channel has videos about books and homeschooling, but let’s be honest, it’s mostly books.
-If you want to see what I’m reading, join my Arrrgh Booked Book Club (this month we are reading The Midnight Library by Matt Haig!), or just want ideas for books to read (either for you for your children) you are sure to find something useful!
+If you want to see what I’m reading, join my Arrrgh Booked Book Club (we are on hiatus until January, so stay tuned to see what we’ll be reading next year!), or just want ideas for books to read (either for you or your children) you are sure to find something useful!
 We also have a BYL Twitter feed where I share links and information about BYL and homeschooling.
 Or you can stay subscribed to our email list and browse our monthly newsletters.

 We have well over 100 blog posts on various homeschooling and book-related topics if you want to browse for more.